SoroushOskouei/Evolutionary-Spanning-Clustering-ESC-/README.md

 A novel clustering algorithm that uses GA and spanning forest concepts for clustering.

-ESC effectively handles complex clustering tasks where traditional methods may fail by forming naturally separated clusters based on the inherent structure of the data.
+ESC effectively handles complex clustering tasks where traditional methods may fail by forming naturally separated clusters based on the inherent structure of the data, providede that a reasonable distance threshold is given.

 ![image](https://github.com/user-attachments/assets/a71197ab-c565-4508-8682-4b676fa83806)